 Press Secretary Sean Spicer was heard not that long ago vowing that the press would be "held accountable" for what they do.
 It's the other way about--the job of the press is to hold elected officials accountable to the public they supposedly are here to serve.
 So they can't just pretend all is well.
 The many protests at airports all over are not normal and are not just some kind of liberal flash mob.
 This is about who we are as a nation, and the so-called SJW's, the lawyers and civil liberties types, the bleeding heart pink hats and multiculturalists and immigrant-lovers--

 Are America, too.
 Yeah, this is the crowd that didn't vote for Trump.
 But hey, he lost the popular vote, didn't he?
-Maybe listen to the immigrants, and the vets , and the decedents of immigrants, and the people who have done contract or missionary work in those arbitrary 7 countries.
+Maybe listen to the immigrants, and the vets , and the descendants of immigrants, and the people who have done contract or missionary work in those arbitrary seven countries.
 Try to listen to the narratives that bubble up from the media, who are just trying to tell the story of the day.

 Silence is violence, Conway, Spicer, and Bannon.
 People need to know what is being done in their name.
 When Iraqi interpreters and their families are detained and submitted to questions they should not be asked about their allegiance, when little kids and disabled elderly Muslims are held for hours at a time, when they could be of no threat to anyone--how is this going well?